PhilipNguyen-333/pH-Image-Analysis-Exemplar-App/README.md

 # pH-Image-Analysis-Exemplar-App
-This is the exemplar app for the pH-Image-Analysis base repository.
+This is the exemplar app (answer key) for the pH-Image-Analysis repository.
+Only teachers should have access to this exemplar app.